Jesse0Michael/go-rest-assured/cmd/go-assured/README.md

 ## Clearing

-To clear out the stubbed and made calls for a specific Method/Path, use the endpoint `/clear/{path:.*}` _Including the HTTP Header `Assured-Callback-Key` will clear all callbacks associated with that key (independent of path)_
+To clear out the stubbed and made calls for a specific Method/Path, use the endpoint DELETE `/clear/{path:.*}` _Including the HTTP Header `Assured-Callback-Key` will clear all callbacks associated with that key (independent of path)_

 To clear out all stubbed calls on the server, use the endpoint `/clear`